Tag: qa-testing

 State Transition Testing: Diagrams, Tables & Examples

-Ever seen a workflow pass QA, then fail the moment users retry, refresh, or hit a timeout?
-That gap usually isn’t about a “wrong input.”
-It’s often because the system is in a different state when the same input arrives.
-In state transition in software testing, the state decides what’s allowed, what must be blocked,…
+Ever seen a workflow pass QA, then fail when users retry, refresh, or hit a timeout?
+These issues often happen because the system is in a different state when the same input arrives.
+This is exactly what state transition testing is designed to catch.
+State transition testing ensures that applications behave correctly as they move…

 -